 Here is a real "before" and "after" shot of my dog Hudson.
 The first picture is how his skin and coat used to look with the dandruff.
 The second photo is after bathing him with the Tar and Sulfur shampoo followed by a re-moisturizer.
 It literally took one bath for these results.

-Dog dandruff (Seborrhea) is common in dogs as well as humans.
+Dandruff in dogs (Seborrhea) is as common as it is with humans.
 Dry, flaky skin is the main symptom but it's not the only one.
 So let's look at all symptoms and I'll share with you how to treat this condition at home.

 Dandruff in dogs, or Seborrhea, is relatively easy to recognize: